The immune system helps protect the body from infection and disease.

 Non-Hodgkin lymphoma can begin in B lymphocytes, T lymphocytes, or natural killer cells.

 Treatment of non-Hodgkin lymphoma is different for children and adults.
-For information about treatment of adults, see the following:
+For information about treatment of adults, see:

 The type of lymphoma is determined by how the cells look under a microscope.
 The three major types of childhood non-Hodgkin lymphoma are: